 - Second Visual Inspection – Again, look carefully at your wiring and connections.
 Depending on how many add-ons your vessel has, this assessment can (and should) be time-consuming.
 Check your terminals and relays to ensure everything is tight, and there is no corrosion.

 - Charger – Depending on how you charge your batteries, there is a chance you could be getting a false reading.
-A blown a fuse can make it look like your batteries are charging in half the time they used to.
+A blown fuse can make it look like your batteries are charging in half the time they used to.
 A multimeter can show you if this is accurate or not.

-- Safety Gear – The list of essential safety equipment is long, so go through your boat and make sure you have everything you need and that it is easily accessible.
+- Safety Gear –The list of essential boat safety equipment is long, so go through your boat and make sure you have everything you need and that it is easily accessible.
 Is there a life vest for everyone who will be on board?
 You might have a flare gun and fire extinguisher, but do they work?
 Depending on who is sitting at the ramp that day, the inspection could take five minutes or it could last for a full hour, so you might as well be thorough.

 Step 5.
 External Inspection